wainolehmonen/Cosmology-internship/README.md

 # Cosmology internship

-Code of my summer internship at JYU cosmology group Program can be used to study the free scalar two-point function and its Wigner transform in a de Sitter universe.
+Code of my summer internship at JYU cosmology group.

+Program can be used to study the free scalar two-point function and its Wigner transform in a de Sitter universe.